 The Guiding Teacher is responsible for guiding the sangha‘s spiritual practice.
 A skillful one helps us find our path with compassionate wisdom.

-Since 2005, Koho Vince Cousino Anila has served as Still Point’s Guiding Teacher and Executive Director.
+Since 2005, Koho Vince Anila has served as Still Point’s Guiding Teacher and Executive Director.
 A native of Detroit, Koho practiced for a number of years at the Zen Buddhist Temple in Ann Arbor with Ven.
 Haju Sunim and P’arang Geri Larkin, before helping found Still Point as its first Board President and one of its first seminary students.
-A husband and father, and avid cyclist and runner, Koho is also a writer with a B.A. in English from Wayne State University.
-Busy these days as well pursuing a graduate degree in counseling, Koho was ordained a Dharma Teacher by P’arang Geri Larkin in 2003, and follows the trails of ancient monks and nuns around South Korea as often as possible.
+Koho was ordained a Dharma Teacher by P’arang Geri Larkin in 2003, and is also a psychotherapist in private practice.
 To email the Guiding Teacher, visit the Contact Us page.